HuaweiAtlas/samples/Samples/InferOfflineVideo/README.md

 export FFMPEG_PATH=/path/to/ffmpeg
 ```

-## model convert
+- model convert

-Download and convert related models by referring to [model transformation instructions](data/models/README.md).
+Download and convert related models by referring to data\models\README.md.

 ## Compilation

-Compile the Atlas 800 (Model 3000) or Atlas 300 (Model 3010) program:
+Compile the Atlas 300 (Model 3000) or Atlas 300 (Model 3010) program:
 ```bash
 ./build.sh A300
 ```